 Nutritional Role of Aging and Cancer Prevention Through Epigenetics

-The field of genetics involves the material make-up of your genes; DNA, chromosomes and RNA housed within each cell.
-What you have inherited from your parents and their parents before determines if you are a human or a carrot.
-It also determines more precise characteristics such what sex you are, what skin, eye and hair color you have as well one’s disposition.
+The field of genetics involves the material make-up of your genes - DNA, chromosomes and RNA housed within each cell.
+What you have inherited from your parents and their parents before determines your genetic makeup.
+It also determines more precise characteristics such as which sex you are, your skin, eye and hair color, as well one’s disposition.
 Are you nimble with a pen, an engine, a needle and thread, a football or a violin?
-Notably, your genes are also related to whether you are at risk for certain diseases such as autoimmune and cancer.
+Notably, your genes are also related to whether you are at risk for certain diseases, such as autoimmune and cancer.
 While genetics create some fixed realities about you, they don’t explain everything.

-The field of epigenetics is a new and emerging one and finally, it is a response to the nature versus nurture debate.
-The answer is: BOTH.
-You are a combination of the genetic material you inherit and you are the result of how you develop according to your surroundings.
-You see, the field of epigenetics involves the behavior of genes.
+The field of epigenetics is a new and emerging.
+It is a response to the nature versus nurture debate; You are a combination of the genetic material you inherit and you are the result of how you develop according to your surroundings.
+The field of epigenetics involves the behavior of genes.
 Even though you may have a gene that puts you in the upper 5th percentile at risk for Lupus or breast cancer you may not get that disease.
 Every other member of your family could have a particular genetic condition and you might escape it, or vice versa.

-Further research has been done into the field of epigenetics and has proven in several laboratory, animal and human studies that a series of factors of genes called peroxisome proliferator-activated receptors (PPARS) are partially responsible for genetic ‘ON’ and ‘OFF’ switches to control nutritionally-related chronic disease.2 PPARs act through the regulation of numerous biological processes, including fat and sugar metabolism and overall energy balance (homeostasis).
-Importantly, PPARs also mediate the inflammatory response, which makes them a possible therapeutic target to reduce obesity-induced inflammation and its serious health burden.3 PPAR activity have been associated with a list of chronic diseases.2 PPARs have been implicated in the cause as well as treatment of atherosclerosis, diabetes, hyperglycemia, obesity, regulation of fertility, central nervous system conditions of myelination and various types of cancer, and more.
-Over the recent years a lot of exciting research has shown certain nutritional ingredients can impact PPARs activation and gene expression to prevent and treat some of the most common chronic diseases.
+Further research has been performed in the field of epigenetics and has been proven in several laboratory, animal and human studies that a series of factors of genes called peroxisome proliferator-activated receptors (PPARS) are partially responsible for genetic ‘ON’ and ‘OFF’ switches to control nutritionally-related chronic disease.2 PPARs act through the regulation of numerous biological processes, including fat and sugar metabolism and overall energy balance (homeostasis).
+Importantly, PPARs also mediate the inflammatory response, which makes them a possible therapeutic target to reduce obesity-induced inflammation and its serious health burden.3 PPAR activity have been associated with a list of chronic diseases.2 PPARs have been implicated in the cause and treatment of atherosclerosis, diabetes, hyperglycemia, obesity, regulation of fertility, central nervous system conditions of myelination and various types of cancer, and more.
+Throughout recent years a lot of exciting research has shown certain nutritional ingredients can impact PPARs activation and gene expression to prevent and treat some of the most common chronic diseases.